✓ Updated July 2026

 Wander the Royal Route at Dawn

 attractionStroll along Długa Street and Długi Targ (the Royal Route) as the city awakens.
-The pastel-colored merchant houses, illuminated by the soft morning light, offer a magical, uncrowded glimpse into Gdańsk's Hanseatic past.
-Look for the intricate details on the facades and imagine the bustling trade that once filled these streets.
+The pastel-colored merchant houses are bathed in soft morning light, offering a peaceful contrast to the bustling daytime crowds.
+Look for the intricate details on the facades and imagine centuries of history unfolding.

 Best time: Apr-Oct